Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Neural network functions and approximations

+presumably the limit exists. \item A \emph{deep} neural network is a composition of shallow neural networks:

-The starting point of mathematics of neural networks is difficult to be traced back to a single paper.
-However, a few ground-breaking publications stand out: \begin{enumerate} \item Norbert Wiener \cite{Wie32} made a significant and inspiring contribution: He answered the following research question:\footnote{Norbert Wiener is considered the father of \emph{cybernetics} , which has its origins in interdisciplinary interactions between numerous disciplines around 1940.
+\end{itemize} \end{definition} The starting point of mathematics of neural networks is difficult to be traced back to a single paper.
+However, a few ground breaking publications on shallow neural networks (in the spirit of \autoref{de:network}) stand out: \begin{enumerate} \item Norbert Wiener \cite{Wie32} made a significant and inspiring contribution: He answered the following research question:\footnote{Norbert Wiener is considered the father of \emph{cybernetics} , which has its origins in interdisciplinary interactions between numerous disciplines around 1940.
 Initial developments included already neural networks, information theory and control (see \cite{RosWieBig43}).}

 \fbox{ \parbox{0.90\textwidth}{ }}